 PROGRESSION: The Quarterly Journal of Progressive Music (Winter / Spring 2009, Style: Jazz/Folk/Art-Rock/New Age) LAURA SIERSEMA Talon of the Blackwater

-Michael Jaworek (promoter, Birchmere, VA), David Sholemson (Sr. VP at Ted Kurland, manager, Pat Metheny) and Gary Calamar (music supervisor, Six Feet Under) have all praised Talon.
+Michael Jaworek (promoter, Birchmere, VA), David Sholemson (Sr. VP at Ted Kurland, manager, Pat Metheny) and Gary Calamar (music supervisor, Six Feet Under) have all praised Talon of the Blackwater.

 To tour for this album, Laura worked with Billy Klock (B. B. King, Johnny Winter, Roomful of Blues) on drums and Wim Auer (Draa Hobbes, Steve Sontagg) on fretless bass.
 They played at Boston Arts Festival, WAMC’s “Performance Place” and Buttonwood Tree Performing Arts & Cultural Center in Middletown, CT.
 People new to Laura’s music at the Buttonwood said it was “fabulous” and “coffeehouses don’t know what to do with you because they’ve never heard anything like it!”